University College policies

 - meet the GPA requirements as outlined on the Credit Overload Petition form

 Class overrides will not be considered unless there are specific extenuating circumstances (e.g., if the prerequisite has been completed or will be completed at another institution prior to the start of the class in question).
-Class override requests will not be considered after the drop/add period for that session (A, B, C) has ended.
+Class override requests will not be considered after the drop/add period has ended for that session (A, B or C).

-The student must complete the Class Override form.
+The student must complete the Class Prerequisites Override form.

 Under certain circumstances, the college may approve a student to enroll in a class that has filled the number of allotted seats.
 Space overrides will not be considered if the room has reached maximum fire code occupancy or if other sections of the same class are available at another time.
-Override requests will not be considered after the drop/add period for that session (A, B, C) has ended.
+Override requests will not be considered after the drop/add period has ended for that session (A, B or C).

 The student must complete the Space Override form.